opencadc/caom2/argus/README.md

 ### cadc-registry.properties
 See <a href="https://github.com/opencadc/reg/tree/master/cadc-registry">cadc-registry</a>.

+### cadc-tap-tmp.properties
+`argus` uses the [cadc-tap-tmp](https://github.com/opencadc/tap/tree/master/cadc-tap-tmp) library to manage temporary storage and configured to use the _DelegatingStorageManager_ implementation.
+If using the _TempStorageManager_, the base URL must include "/results" as the last path component (e.g. `https://example.net/argus/results`).

 ### argus.properties
 This file may be needed in the future but is not currently used.

-### cadc-tap-tmp.properties
-`argus` uses the [cadc-tap-tmp](https://github.com/opencadc/tap/tree/master/cadc-tap-tmp) library to manage temporary storage.
-If configured to use the _DelegatingStorageManager_ implementation.
-If using the _TempStorageManager_, the base URL must include "/results" as the last path component (e.g. `https://example.net/argus/results`).

 ## building it
 ```